collocations.org

 She applied for resident status but was turned down.

-grant sb | deny sb, refuse sb
+deny sb, refuse sb

 Women are still denied equal status in the company.

-STATUS + NOUN
+status + NOUN

 symbol

-Scars are status symbols among mountain bike riders.
+Scars are status symbols among mountain-bike riders.

-China''s status as an economic superpower
+status as

-China''s status as an economic superpower
+China's status as an economic superpower

-~ among
+status among

 The company has managed to maintain its status among retailers.